hufftheweevil/august-api/endpoints.md

 # August Endpoints

 This is an updated version of [Nolan Brown's list](https://nolanbrown.medium.com/august-lock-rest-apis-the-basics-7ec7f31e7874).
 Endpoints without a status indicate I am unable to test at this time.
 Known keys are listed for POST and PUT endpoints that require data.
-If you have any information to add to this list, please post a GitHub issue, or email me directly at jhalbsgut@gmail.com
+If you have any information to add to this list, please post a GitHub issue or PR.

 **Note:** Not all endpoints are implemented in this package.
 Some may be added in the future.
 This list is for information and research.